hossain-khan/kids-math-tutor/webapp/docs/ADMIN_SETUP.md

 3. **Use Secrets in Production**
    - Don't hardcode passwords in version control
-   - Use `wrangler secret put` for production
+   - Use `npx wrangler secret put` for production

 4. **Monitor Access**
    - Keep logs of who accessed the portal